<<Download>> Download Microsoft Word Course Outline Icon Word Version Download PDF Course Outline Icon PDF Version

 This comprehensive course covers modern Vue 3 with TypeScript and its integration with FastAPI, a high-performance web framework for building APIs with Python.
 The course starts with the fundamentals of Vue, including how to set up a development environment with Vite, build single-file components with the Composition API and <script setup>, and handle events, forms, state management with Pinia, and routing with Vue Router 5.
 It then dives into the basics of HTTP and URLs, databases with async SQLAlchemy, and Python web frameworks.
 The course concludes with a detailed guide on how to build a REST API with FastAPI - including Pydantic models, async routes, cookies, errors, and specific status codes - how to secure a REST API with JWT and configure CORS, how to connect the Vue front end to the API, and how to deploy the full stack.
 This course is perfect for professionals who want to build robust, full-stack applications using Vue and FastAPI.

-ref,computed,watch) and component communication with props, emits, and slots. - Learn about event handling, data binding, and forms in Vue.
+• Understand Vue's reactivity system (ref, computed, watch), component communication with props, emits, and slots, and event handling, data binding, and forms in Vue.

 Training Materials